lawrencecpaulson/lawrencecpaulson.github.io/_posts/2026-01-15-Broken_proofs.md

 The author of the paper had presumably intended to write something like
 $\forall z.\, z\not=0 \to \cdots$.
-The error is easy to overlook, and probably I first became suspicious because the proofs looked too simple.
+The error is easy to overlook, and I only became suspicious because the proofs looked too simple.
 The entire development was invalid.

 Isabelle would have helped here.
+For one thing, Sledgehammer warns you if it detects a contradiction in your background theory.
-When you have a series of theorems that all depend on the same context, you can prove them within a [locale]({% post_url 2022-03-23-Locales%}), with assumptions such as $z\not=0$ laid out clearly.
+And also, when you have a series of theorems that all depend on the same context, you can prove them within a [locale]({% post_url 2022-03-23-Locales%}), with assumptions such as $z\not=0$ laid out clearly.
 Even without locales, the Isabelle practice of listing the assumptions separately in the theorem statement would have avoided the problem.
-Isabelle newbies frequently ask why we prefer inference rules with explicit premises and conclusions to formulas like $\forall x.\,P(x) \to Q(x)$.
+Isabelle newbies frequently ask why we prefer inference rules with explicit premises and conclusions over formulas like $\forall x.\,P(x) \to Q(x)$.
-It is to avoid the confusing clutter of quantifiers and implications and the further clutter of the proof steps needed to get rid of them.
+It is to avoid the confusing clutter of quantifiers and implications and the further clutter of the proof steps needed to get rid of them (`intros` in Rocq).
-And also, Sledgehammer warns you if it detects a contradiction in your background theory.

 But in some cases, Isabelle itself can be the problem.
 Once, a student had proved some false statement and then used it to prove all the other claims (easily!).
 But how did he prove the false statement in the first place?
+Actually he didn't: his proof was stuck in a loop.
-It was a quirk of multithreading: when processing a theory file, If one Isabelle thread gets bogged down in a proof, other threads will still race ahead under the assumption that the bogged-down proof will eventually succeed.
+By a quirk of multithreading: when processing a theory file, If one Isabelle thread gets bogged down, other threads will still race ahead under the assumption that the bogged-down proof will eventually succeed.
 Such issues are easily identified if you run your theory in batch mode: